alexaibio/teaching_content/drug_development/drug_development_intro.md

-# Modern Drug Development Process and Artificial Intelligence (AI)
+# Modern Drug Development Process

 ## The drug discovery process
 Historically finding new medications to help cure diseases was originally driven either by chance or by the efforts of a single individual/lab who truly believed in their mission and dedicated a significant part of their life to finding a new drug.
 The discovery of novel drugs was rare, and these drugs often suffered from unexpected side effects or questionable effectiveness.

 ![Drug development cycle](img/drug_dev_cycle.jpg)

 Two major advancements changed the landscape.
 First, modern clinical trials, particularly double-blind and placebo-controlled studies, were developed to rigorously prove effectiveness and measure side effects.
 Second, high-throughput screening (HTS) transformed the process of discovering new chemicals from a random endeavor into a systematic one.

 Today, there are two broad categories of drugs:
-- Small molecules (commonly referred to as drugs), which are synthesized by pharmaceutical companies.
+- Small molecules (commonly referred to as drugs), which are simple chemicals and they are synthesized by pharmaceutical companies.
 - Large molecules or biologics, which are typically proteins or other biological macromolecules.
 These are not synthesized chemically but are produced by living cells—such as bacterial, yeast, or mammalian cells—by biotechnology companies.

 The development of a market-ready drug usually takes up to 10 years and can cost up to a billion dollars.